nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_mouse/README.rst

 Setup
 =====

-The HID service specification does not require encryption (:kconfig:`CONFIG_BT_HIDS_DEFAULT_PERM_RW_ENCRYPT`), but some systems disconnect from the HID devices that do not support security.
+The HID service specification does not require encryption (:kconfig:option:`CONFIG_BT_HIDS_DEFAULT_PERM_RW_ENCRYPT`), but some systems disconnect from the HID devices that do not support security.

 Building and running
 ********************